nbezi/afip/README.md

 The `options` argument allows you to customize the client with the following properties:

-- service: business service to authenticate to, possible values: wsfe
+- service: business service to authenticate to, possible values: Any related business service associated to the Cuit ie - wsfe
-- serviceClass: business service class to use, possible values: wsfev1
+- serviceClass: business service class to use, possible values: Any root path service ie - wsfev1
 - productionCertFilename: absolute location to your production cert file
 - productionKeyFilename:  absolute location to your production cert file
-- productionPassphrase: `Optional, default empty` passphrase used to generate the production key file
+- productionPassphrase: `Optional, default empty` - passphrase used to generate the production key file
 - homologCertFilename:  absolute location to your production cert file
 - homologKeyFilename:  absolute location to your production cert file
-- homologPassphrase: `Optional, default empty` passphrase used to generate the homolog key file
+- homologPassphrase: `Optional, default empty` - passphrase used to generate the homolog key file
-- production: `Optional, default: false`  whether use production or homolog condiguration
+- production: `Optional, default: false`  - whether use production or homolog condiguration

 #### Callback